 At the time his father Fran was a youth coach at Manchester City.
 But despite interest from other clubs he decided to stay at the club, where his heart was.
 In the summer of 2018, he got the promotion to the Juvenil A team straight from Cadet A. He skipped the Juvenil B youth team.
 During his 2 seasons with Juvenil A, he picked up 5 goals and 8 assists playing as a midfielder.
 In the 2018/2019 Season for Juvenil A, he managed to get 2 goals and 4 assists.
 The same season he made his debut for Barcelona B just at the age of 17.

-Garcia Pimienta noticed his talent and called him up for the last game of the season.
+Garcia Pimienta noticed the talent of Nicolás González Iglesias.
+Next, he called him up for the last game of the season.
 On that day he debuted against CD Castellon.
 In the 2020/2021 season, he became a key player for Barcelona B. He did that after impressing in his few appearances at the start of the season.
 With the injuries of Jandro Orellana and Oriol Busquets, Nico found more opportunities to play.
 He played mostly as a single pivot.
 With an important role, Nico became the 4th most used player by Garcia Pimienta.
 In the end he played 1787 minutes and, picking up 2 assists from 24 games.